2017 Oscars Screw-Up: Warren Beatty Reads Wrong Film For Best Picture

 Yes, it wasn’t La La Land which won the Oscar for Best Picture, but it ended up being Moonlight, and the official card proved it.

-Moonlight wins best picture at the #Oscars – after presenter Warren Beatty wrongfully announces La La Land as winner. ???? pic.twitter.com/Ut7YQfRKSC
+Moonlight wins best picture at the #Oscars – after presenter Warren Beatty wrongfully announces La La Land as winner.???? pic.twitter.com/Ut7YQfRKSC

 — AJ+ (@ajplus) February 27, 2017